 » LEARN: How do solar loans work?

 With net metering, when a solar energy system produces more energy than is consumed, the surplus is fed back into the grid and, in return, the energy provider credits the owner's account.
-This enables solar system owners to offset their electricity bills and even receive compensation for the energy they contribute to the grid.
+This enables solar power system owners to offset their electricity bills and even receive compensation for the energy they contribute to the grid.

 Economic benefits of solar photovoltaics